srid/rib/site/carnivore-diet.md

 ---
 title: "Carnivore diet"
-description: Nutrition is the new religion
+description: What I eat in a day
 ---

 I eat exclusively meat.